 Would you like to ask a question of Council?

-Council’s meeting procedure includes Public Question Time which provides an opportunity for you to ask questions directly of Council.
+Council’s meeting procedures in the Rules include Public Question Time which provides an opportunity for you to ask questions directly of Council.

 It should be noted that questions will only be responded to by Council if the questioner is present at the meeting.
 Questions submitted to Council by 5:00pm on the day prior to the Council meeting will receive a verbal response at the meeting.
 Questions received on the day of the meeting must be submitted prior to the start of the meeting by placing your question in the question box located in the Council chamber.
 If Council does not have the information at hand to provide a meaningful response the question may be taken on notice and a response provided in writing.